Second in a series about the Inca Trail

 Trying to keep the names of things on the Inca Trail straight can be a frustrating exercise.
 Quechua, the language of the Incan Empire, originally had no written form.
 Sometimes a place’s Spanish name is based on Hispanicizing the original Quechua, sometimes not.
 Lately, there seems to be a trend to bring the Quechua place names back.
 Of course, that means deciding which version to use since until recently there was no orthographic convention.
 Take the beautiful snowcapped mountain known in Spanish as Nevado Verónica.
 According to Wikipedia, the mountain’s name in Quechua is Willka Wiqi, or “holy tear”.
 Or, if you prefer, “Waqrawillk’i, Waqaywillk’i, Waynawillka, Waqaywillka or Waqaywillkay”.

-There seems to be some variation in whether certain words are rendered with a W or H. For instance, Huayna Picchu and Wayna Picchu are the same mountain.
+There also seems to be some variation in whether certain words are rendered with a W or H. For instance, Huayna Picchu and Wayna Picchu are the same mountain.

 I was surprised to learn that nobody knows what the Incan city now referred to as Machu Picchu was actually called.
 Machu Picchu actually refers to the name of the mountain the city is built upon.
 Since the Incans didn’t keep written records, the Spaniards apparently didn’t know about it, and no oral tradition about the city survives, the city’s true name will likely remain a mystery forever.
-Since everything needs a name, many sites along the Inca Trail had Quechua names bestowed upon them by archeologists, describing their location or, in one case, naming the site after an orchid that grows near the ruins!
+Since everything needs a name, many sites along the Inca Trail had Quechua names bestowed upon them by archeologists, describing their location or, in one case, an orchid that grows near the ruins!

 Update on December 17, 2015: According to Peruvian archaeologist Lucy C. Salazar (specifically her essay in Machu Picchu: Unveiling the Mystery of the Incas), the proper term to refer to Machu Picchu is “royal estate”, not city.
 I will discuss this further in my article about Machu Picchu itself.